kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/21 - Maghaven V (9-7-25) 1.md

 	- He'll turn on us the moment it's advantageous, but right now is willing to work with us.
 	- I asked what he could offer, he said he noticed we were trying to trade, said we could have it.
 		- He said he'd provide us with a distraction.
 Said he'd clear the place out of the people, the machines will still be there but not active.
 He can guarantee we won't be blamed for it.
+	- He's funding this project himself, has others interested but he's alone in this.
+Offered 5,000g.
+		- He tapped his cane on the ground and summoned two women, purple dresses/masks, mages?
+Says all of them are busy slaving away.
+These are his friends who can help, they were here the entire time, invisible.
+		- I asked for 2k upfront, and his assistance.
+He gave us 1.5k upfront.
+We can meet him here afterwards for payment, safehouse up top at the clocktower.
+			-